GI Jill

-Martha Wilkerson (May 4, 1918 – February 9, 1999), known as GI Jill, was an American disc jockey and radio host, best known for presenting program's "Jack and Jill" and GI Jive, a music program on the Armed Forces Radio Service during World War II.
-She was notable for her positive effect of her personality and music selections on American troops' morale and for being "universally credited with being the No. 1 overseas attraction" on AFRS.
+Martha Wilkerson Werner (May 4, 1918 – February 9, 1999), known as GI Jill during WWII, was an American disc jockey and radio host best known for presenting the GI Jive music program on the Armed Forces Radio Service (AFRS) for World War II soldiers.
+She is noted for the positive effect that her personality and music selections made on American troops' morale, and she was "universally credited with being the No. 1 overseas attraction" on AFRS.
 By the end of January 1945 she had made 870 broadcasts.

-Background
+Early life

-Jill was born Martha Wilkerson on May 4, 1918 in Virginia, her father Sexton was a title artist and designer for several movie studio's including 20th Century Fox, where her mum was a screenwriter and theatre actress.
-Robert Morton "Mort" Werner, her husband, was an executive in broadcasting and advertising, and he produced some of her programs.
-She had a brother who was a lieutenant in the U.S Navy, and her inability to get letters through to him led to the development of her broadcasts.
+Martha Wilkerson was born on May 4, 1918 in Roanoke, Virginia.
+Her father Sexton was a title artist and designer for movie studios including 20th Century Fox, and her mother was a screenwriter and theatre actress.
+Her brother was a lieutenant in the U.S Navy, and her inability to send him letters is what inspired her to develop broadcasts to soldiers that featured recorded music, personal updates, and friendly talk.

-Like an actress playing a role, Wilkerson considered Jill a separate entity.
-In 1966, she told a reporter: "The men overseas created Jill.
-They made her what they wanted her to be — the girl back home."

-Jack and Jill and G.I.
-Jive
+Wartime radio career

-Assuming that other servicemen had similar problems receiving mail from the folks back home, Jill conceived a radio program that featured recorded music and friendly talk.
-Officials in the United States Office of War Information approved the idea, and the Jack and Jill show was born featuring her and her husband.
-Billed as the "Jill" of the programs namesake, she never revealed her real name live on air and few knew she was married and had 2 young daughters.
-When her husband entered the Army, she began hosting the program as a solo presenter.
-The show was broadcast from San Francisco via shortwave radio.
+Wilkerson proposed the radio show, and officials from the United States Office of War Information approved.
+The Jack and Jill show debuted, broadcast from San Francisco via shortwave radio, with her husband Mort Werner billed as "Jack" and herself as "Jill".
+Wilkerson never revealed her real name on air, and few knew she was married with two young daughters.
+She began hosting the program as a solo presenter when Werner joined the Army.
 An article in Yank, the Army Weekly noted, "For a long time, Army authorities admit, Jill's program was the only link the men at Guadal[canal] had with the folks back home."

-In addition to popular recordings of the time, Jill's broadcasts included birth announcements and her reading letters to military men from their wives.
-Eventually, AFRS officials realized the popularity of Jill's program and moved her to Los Angeles, where she began broadcasting GI Jive daily over 400 Army radio stations.
+In addition to popular music, the broadcasts featured birth announcements and letters from soldiers' wives.
+Due to the program's popularity, AFRS officials moved Wilkerson to Los Angeles, where she began to broadcast GI Jive for 15 minutes daily over 400 Army radio stations.
 The program included interview with numerous stars such as Bob Hope, Bing Crosby, Frank Sinatra and Dinah Shore amongst others.